evkx/evkx.github.io/content/models/peugot/3008/E-3008_Long_Range/_index.md

 The high-capacity battery has a gross capacity of 98 kWh and a net usable capacity of 98 kWh, providing an 0 kWh buffer (0.0%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

-Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 700 km (435 mi).
-The consumption is 14.0kWh/100km for the WLTP standard test.
+According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 700 km (435 miles), with an energy consumption rate of 14.0 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 160 kW.
 Charging from 0% to 100% takes approximately 110 minutes, while a more typical charging scenario from 10% to 80% takes 56 minutes with an average charging speed at 74 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 5% to 56%.
 This results in an effective charging speed, including time lost, of 74 kW, with each charging session taking about 41 minutes and 45 seconds..